SakuyaGu/shgu0454_9103_tut5_Creative_coding_major_project/README.md

 ## Technical Implementation

 ### Audio Processing with FFT
-- **Fast Fourier Transform (FFT)**: The core of our audio analysis, the FFT function provided by p5.js, processes the audio signal to compute its frequency spectrum in real-time.
+- **Fast Fourier Transform**: The core of the audio analysis, the FFT function provided by p5.js, processes the audio signal to compute its frequency spectrum in real-time.
 This data drives the visual changes in the visualizer, linking visual dynamics directly to audio metrics like amplitude and frequency.
-- **Audio Connection**: We load and manage the audio within the p5.js environment using its `loadSound` function, ensuring that the visualizer has direct access to real-time audio data.
+- **Audio Connection**: I load and manage the audio within the p5.js environment using its `loadSound` function, ensuring that the visualizer has direct access to real-time audio data.

 ### Dynamic Visual Rendering
 - **Circle Visualization**: Circles expand and contract based on the frequency energy obtained from the FFT analysis.
 This size modulation is mapped from the amplitude data, providing a visual pulse that synchronizes with the beats of the music.